louketo/louketo-proxy/README.md

 upstream-url: http://127.0.0.1:80
 # additional scopes to add to add to the default (openid+email+profile)
 scopes:
 - vpn-user
 # a collection of resource i.e. urls that you wish to protect
 resources:
-- url: /admin/test
+- uri: /admin/test
   # the methods on this url that should be protected, if missing, we assuming all
   methods:
   - GET